alexmensch/nido/README.md

 - You can see its status and adjust its settings from your iOS device from anywhere in the world.
 - It responds to voice commands via Siri, too.

-For the really advanced among us:
+For the advanced home automation enthusiast:

 - It has an open API that lets you fine-tune its control beyond the automation built into HomeKit on iOS.